wilgru/william-gruszka-astro-portfolio/src/content/projects/slipbox.md

 ---
 title: "SlipBox"
 logo: "./slipbox-logo.png"
-description: "Web based note taking app inspired by the 'zettelkasten' note taking method"
+description: "A stream of consciousness note taking web app where you can view your notes in different ways"
 year: "2023"
 links:
   - title: "Live demo"